ZJU-CVs/cv.github.io/_posts/2020-05-12-Applications-of-GANs.md

 ### **7. High-resolution image synthesis**

-This is not image segmentation!
-It is the reverse, generating images from a semantic map.
+Generating images from a semantic map.

 Collecting samples are very expensive.
 We have trying to supplement training dataset with generated data to lower development cost.
 It will be handy to generate videos in training autonomous cars rather than see them cruising in your neighborhood.

 [pix2pixHD](https://tcwang0509.github.io/pix2pixHD/)

+[GauGAN](http://nvidia-research-mingyuliu.com/gaugan) synthesizes photorealistic images given an input semantic layout.